csebooks/relational-databases/content.en/part-eight-advanced-topics/_index.md

 We can also use TP monitors to administer complex client–server systems consisting of multiple servers and a large number of clients.
 The TP monitor coordinates activities such as system checkpoints and shutdowns.
 It provides se- curity and authentication of clients.
 It administers server pools by adding servers or removing servers without interruption of the the database system.
 Finally, it controls the scope of failures.
 If a server fails, the TP monitor can detect this failure, abort the transactions in progress, and restart the transactions.
 If a node fails, the TP monitor can migrate transactions to servers at other nodes, again backing out incomplete transactions.
 When failed nodes restart, the TP monitor can govern the recovery of the node’s resource managers.

 TP monitors can be used to hide database failures in replicated systems; remote backup systems (Section 16.9) are an example of replicated systems.
-Transaction requests are sent to the TP monitor, which relays the messages to one of the
+Transaction requests are sent to the TP monitor, which relays the messages to one of the database replicas (the primary site, in case of remote backup systems).

-**1096 Chapter 26 Advanced Transaction Processing**

-database replicas (the primary site, in case of remote backup systems).
 If one site fails, the TP monitor can transparently route messages to a backup site, masking the failure of the first site.

 In client–server systems, clients often interact with servers via a **remote- procedure-call** (**RPC**) mechanism, where a client invokes a procedure call, which is actually executed at the server, with the results sent back to the client.
 As far as the client code that invokes the RPC is concerned, the call looks like a local procedure-call invocation.
 TP monitor systems provide a **transactional RPC** interface to their services.
 In such an interface, the RPC mechanism provides calls that can be used to enclose a series of RPC calls within a transaction.
 Thus, updates performed by an RPC are carried out within the scope of the transaction, and can be rolled back if there is any failure.

-**26.2 Transactional Workflows**
+## 26.2 Transactional Workflows

 A **workflow** is an activity in which multiple tasks are executed in a coordinated way by different processing entities.
 A **task** defines some work to be done and can be specified in a number of ways, including a textual description in a file or electronic-mail message, a form, a message, or a computer program.
 The **pro- cessing entity** that performs the tasks may be a person or a software system (for example, a mailer, an application program, or a database-management system).